UPDATED: FEBRUARY 2022

 Clear the area surrounding your generator and remove all dirt, branches, leaves, and other debris.
 Wipe down your generator with a damp cloth while avoiding getting the panel wet.
 Get into the nooks and crannies with an air duster.

 Deep cleaning your generator will not only keep it looking shiny and new, but it will also ensure it operates smoothly while avoiding overheating and mechanical damage.

 INSPECT FOR DAMAGE AND LEAKS

-Check your generator for rust, dents, oil/fuel leaks, and frayed wires.
+Whether your home has a portable generator or a standby generator, you should check yours for rust, dents, oil/fuel leaks, and frayed wires.
 It is dangerous to operate your generator with damaged parts, so make sure to contact a professional for repairs immediately.